pabloboo/mynotes/README.md

 Rename the name of the file and also rename the name of the widget (right click → rename symbol).

 We created a getArgument function to pass arguments from one widget to another and we also changed the Callback name to make it general for every function that needs to use a note parameter.

+# Protecting NotesService with Current User

+We had to create an extension so we can filter the notes by user id inside a stream.

+Now by filtering notes by id only the user who created the note can see them displayed on the notes view.